rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 1 sheet ([2] p.)
 (Comment: Sheet of any size printed on both sides, unnumbered) 1 sheet ([3] p.)
-(Comment: Folded sheet with title and colophon printed as 2 pages on “outside;” all text printed as one page occupying the entire “inside”) 1 sheet (1 p.)
+(Comment: Folded sheet with title and colophon printed as 2 pages on "outside;" all text printed as one page occupying the entire "inside") 1 sheet (1 p.)
 (Comment: Broadside or other sheet printed on one side, numbered) 1 sheet ([1] p.)